Crawkidile/Sean-BSE-25/index.md

 # Magic Mirror
 A smart mirror is an innovative device that integrates a reflective surface with a digital display, providing real-time information such as weather updates and news.
 It also provides extensive customization opportunities, allowing you to display all sorts of information.
-This incorporates the use of a mirror with the usefull features of electronic devices.
+This incorporates the use of a mirror with the useful features of electronic devices.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|